 Why Trade Agricultural Commodities

-traders can leverage your trades for a fraction of the actual value of the contract as contracts are traded on margins
+traders can leverage their trades for a fraction of the actual value of the contract as contracts for difference are traded on margins

 Agricultural Commodities Trading Exchanges

 Agricultural commodities trading is classified as the world’s largest traded commodity class and traded on national and international commodity exchanges.
-All commodities, including soft commodities (coffee, sugar or cocoa) are being traded on these exchanges:
+All commodities, including soft commodities (coffee, sugar and cotton) are being traded on these exchanges:

 Corn, Soybeans, Wheat – Chicago Board of Trade (CBOT)

-Coffee C, Sugar no. 11, Cotton no. 2, Cocoa – Intercontinental Exchange (ICE)
+Coffee, Cocoa, Sugar and Cotton – Intercontinental Exchange (ICE)